Our Mission: Your Transition

 Keep in mind that taxpayers in your state and your town or city are paying for your public school education.
 They want you to put their hard-earned money to good use.
 That way, you can get the biggest return tomorrow for the financial investment they are making in you today!

 But, of course, grades are not the only thing that college admissions officials (and employers) deem important when they review your application for admission (or employment).
-Learn More about what colleges want and how RIPP delivers those opportunities to you.

-Most colleges and the majority of employers look very favorably on students who use weekend and vacation time during their high school years to get involved in meaningful activities that catalyze their personal growth and help build their futures.
+Most colleges and the majority of employers look very favorably on students who use after-school, weekend, and vacation time during their high school years to get involved in meaningful activities that catalyze their personal growth and help build their futures.
 They believe the choices students make regarding how they spend their ‘time off’ as the school years come and go provide important clues to the character and ambition of candidates under consideration for a job or college entrance.

-And if you’re still a freshman or sophomore in high school, pay close attention to our special curriculum for underclassmen.
+And if you’re still a freshman or sophomore in high school, pay close attention to our special curriculum for underclassmen/woman.
 The information in our Stormy Wannabees Advantage Initiative will help you better understand why you need to work hard every day in high school and be better prepared for the demands you will face as a high school upperclassman (junior or senior) and for the work you will need to do to become a Rainmaker.
-Learn More.